Guidelines and Forms

 Awards and Prizes

-- Only ACU students who are enrolled in at least 12 hours at ACU will be eligible for awards or prizes.
+- Current full-time ACU students who are enrolled in at least 12 hours at the undergraduate level and 9 hours at the graduate level will be eligible for awards or prizes.

-Submission of a complete film entry in the ACU FilmFest grants ACU permission to show the work at the festival and have the work reproduced, either in whole or in part, for educational or promotional purposes.
+Submission of a complete film entry in the ACU FilmFest grants ACU permission to show the work at the festival and have the work reproduced online or on campus, either in whole or in part, for educational or promotional purposes in the future.

-The organizers of FilmFest discourage students from engaging in any activity or action involved in the production process deemed hazardous or that exposes students to any unnecessary risk or potential harm.
-Students taking risks do so of their own accord and ACU, or the organizers of FilmFest, cannot be held responsible for injuries or harm to property occurring during the course of participants involvement in the event.
+The organizers of FilmFest discourage students from engaging in any activity or action involved in the production process deemed hazardous or that exposes students to unnecessary risk or potential harm.
+Students taking risks do so of their own accord and ACU, or the organizers of FilmFest, cannot be held responsible for injuries or harm to property occurring during the course of participation in the event.